sqall01/banking_monitoring/README.md

 This rule states that the IBAN `DE12340500000001234567` withdraws 50 euros from your account in the time frame from the 1st and the 7th of each month.
 If such a transaction is found, it is ignored and no notification is done.

+Since the daemon uses the FinTS 3.0 API provided by the banks, you have to find the URL that provides the access point to the API.
+Unfortunately, this is different for every bank.
+There was a centralized database for these URLs, but unfortunately it was taken offline.
+Therefore, you have to search this URL for your bank yourself (or ask your bank for it).

-The only thing missing is the configuration of the daemon:
+After you found the URL for the FinTS API, the only thing missing is the configuration of the daemon:

 ```bash
 banking@towelie:~/banking_monitoring/config# vim config.xml